 Can you imagine having to hear that from people on both sides?
 By me saying I'm a mixed-race person, I am not rejecting either side of my makeup, I am acknowledging all of it.

 Alison Lea Bender is a multi-hyphenate who defies conventional categorization and refuses to be pigeonholed.
+She is an avid champion for diversity, representation, inclusion in the arts, and the AAPI & POC communities.
 Some have called her the voice of a generation, some have called her a dangerous threat to society, but most of us just call her "my friend."
-She has most recently torn up the New York stage in Thelma and Louise: Dyke Remix and is a three-time headliner of We So Hapa.
-Find her at @alisonleabender on IG and Twitter.
+The self-proclaimed "Hello Kitty meets Marilyn Monroe," Mizz Bender has performed on many a NYC stage as a muse to her many theatre friends and family.
+She can be followed on Instagram @AlisonLeaBender.